Rhodri ab Owain Gwynedd: Description by Gerald of Wales

+End of reign and death

-By this time the young nephew of Rhodri and Dafydd, Llywelyn the Great had begun to put pressure on his uncles.
+By the time Gerald of Wales was passing through North Wales c.1188 the young nephew of Rhodri and Dafydd, Llywelyn the Great had begun to put pressure on his uncles.
 Rhodri also came under pressure from his nephews Gruffydd and Maredydd ap Cynan, who drove him from Anglesey in 1190.
 Rhodri made an alliance with Ragnald, King of Mann and the Isles, and possibly married Ragnald's daughter.
 In 1193, with the help of a Manx contingent, he briefly regained Anglesey, but was ejected again the same year by Gruffydd and Maredudd.
-Rhodri had three known sons;
+The summer of 1193 was called the "Gaelic Summer" because of the influx of Gaelic-speaking allies from the Isle of Mann to Gwynedd.
+Llywelyn the Great, while it is not known exactly how, had gotten very powerful by this point and with the help of Gruffydd and Maredydd ap Cynan, he deafeted Rhys in a fiercely contested battle in the Battle of Aberconwy at the mouth of the Conway.
+After this victory, Llywelyn the Great and his allies "won fresh triumphs" at the passage of Menai at Porthaethwy and at Coedeneu, in the heart of Anglesey.
+It is unclear who they fought and if Rhodri was involved in this.
+Rhodri ab Owain Gwynedd would die in 1195 and he is said to have been buried in Holyhead.